WhitesPhD/BlockchainEconomicsTeaching/README.md

 The material covers:
 1. Foundations of Blockchain Technology
 2. A Primer on Blockchain Economics
-3. Smart contracts and Decentralised Applications (DApps) [coming next]
+3. Smart contracts and Decentralised Applications (DApps) [not available]
-4. ...
+4. Decentralised Finance (DeFi)
+5. Stablecoins and Central Bank Digital Currencies (CBDCs)
+6. NFTs [coming next]

 I may occasionally post articles or Python codes.